wix/Detox/docs/Introduction.GettingStarted.md

 #### 2. Install [Node.js](https://nodejs.org/en/)

-Node is the JavaScript runtime detox will run on. **Install Node 7.6.0 or above for native async-await support**
+Node is the JavaScript runtime Detox will run on. **Install Node 7.6.0 or above for native async-await support**

  ```sh
  brew update && brew install node